learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 # 6 lines of code here
 ```

-Create 3 scatter plots looking at the test and train precision in the first one, test and train recall in the second one, and testing and training accuracy in the third one.
+Create 4 scatter plots looking at the test and train precision in the first one, test and train recall in the second one, testing and training accuracy in the third one, and testing and training f1-score in the fourth one.

 ```python